soficis/VibeTranslate/docs/Contributing.md

-# Contributing to TranslateVibe
+# Contributing to VibeTranslate

 Welcome!
-This guide provides comprehensive information for contributors to the TranslateVibe project, which contains multiple implementations of the same translation application in different languages and frameworks.
+This guide provides comprehensive information for contributors to the VibeTranslate project, which contains multiple implementations of the same translation application in different languages and frameworks.

 ## Table of Contents
 - [Getting Started](#getting-started)